Why Choose Pasture-Raised Eggs?

 Cost Considerations

-While pasture-raised eggs often cost more than cage-free or free-range varieties, many consumers find the benefits worth the investment.
+While pasture-raised eggs often cost more than cage-free or free-range varieties, many find the benefits worth the investment.
 The superior taste, health advantages, and ethical treatment of hens justify the higher price.
 As demand for pasture-raised products increases, supply is likely to grow, which could make these eggs more affordable for consumers in the future.

 Making the Right Choice